 The application process is short and straightforward.
 Complete the application below and submit via email.

 Clear articulation of a good original teaching idea, along with its expected impact, are the basis of a successful application.
 Pre-approval by applicant’s principal is required for all proposed projects.
-The deadline for applications is October 1st.
+With the pandemic in mind, we have pushed back the application deadline to November 30.
+Winners will be announced by December 11, 2020.

 Frequently Asked Questions